6 Simple But Powerful Steps To Follow Your Bliss.

 They say comparison is the thief of joy and it’s true.
 But it’s something we do all the time.
 We know it’s not good for us, yet we keep doing it.

-I haven’t figured out why this trait is necessary but I do know that we can do it too much and it can affect our confidence and self-esteem.
+I haven’t figured out why this behavior is necessary, but I do know that we can do it too much and it can affect our confidence and self-esteem.

-As hard it as might be, stop the comparison game and remember that there’s no one else like you and you always have the capacity to be of value to others.
+As hard it as might be, stop the comparison game and remember that there’s no one else like you and the world needs your unique gifts and talents.

 When I hear the word fun, I always think back to my childhood and the things that children do.
-We lose that sense of fun as we get older and I think it’s a tragedy when we think of it as childish.
+We lose that sense of fun as we get older and I think it’s kind of tragic when we think of it as childish.

 Think of all the ways you can add joy and fun to your life and your work.
 It helps you stay the course if you’re trying to change and gets you through the ups and downs that life can bring.